-How to Create a Pitch Deck in PowerPoint [An expert guide]
+How to Create a Pitch Deck in PowerPoint [Guide + Example]

 - Ink Narrates | The Presentation Design Agency